dmfed/termtools/README.md

 Two methods to set color are by name of color and by color numeric id ranging from 0 to 255 inclusive.

-Color codes are as follows:
+Color numeric ids (color codes) are as follows:

 ![image of palette with colors numbered 0-255](https://github.com/dmfed/termtools/blob/master/palette.png)